 Note: For the

 debug.keystore, the password is android.
-For Eclipse, the debug keystore is typically located at
+For Android Studio, the debug keystore is typically located at

 The Keytool prints the fingerprint to the shell.
 For example:

-Important: When you prepare to release your app to your users, follow these steps again and create a new OAuth 2.0 client ID for your production app.
+Important: When you prepare to release your app to your users, follow these steps again in a production project and create a new OAuth 2.0 client ID for your production app.
 For production apps, use your own private key to sign the production app's

 .apkfile.
 For more information, see Signing your applications.